-It is recommended that the pharmacist goes through this training information with every member of the pharmacy team who provides or sells medicines.
-It may also be helpful to identify an NSAIDs leader in your pharmacy.
+It is recommended that the dispensing GP goes through this training information with every member of the dispensary team who provides medicines.
+It may also be helpful to identify an NSAIDs leader in your dispensary.

 Why NSAIDs?

 NSAIDs were chosen because they are associated with more emergency hospital admissions due to adverse drug reactions than any other class of medicine.